-Scindapsus Treubii Moonlight is a popular yet rare house plant.
+Scindapsus Treubii Moonlight of the Araceae family is a popular yet rare house plant.
 The milky-green leaves have a silvery hue.
 The plants have trailing habits and will appreciate some support to climb up.
 Besides being pretty, they also offer air purification, which makes them perfect for home gardens.

 - What Is a ScindapsusTreubii Moonlight?